PHC issues notice to KP government

 -

-PHC issues notice to KP governmentBy Akhtar AminFebruary 03, 2017Print : Peshawar
+PHC issues notice to KP governmentBy Akhtar AminFebruary 03, 2017Print : Top Story

 Non-appointment of ombudsperson